-Trump asserts executive privilege to shield documents on Census citizenship question
+Trump asserts executive privilege to shield documents on census citizenship question

 Democrats have already gone to federal judges in Washington and New York to seek enforcement of subpoenas targeting Trump’s financial records in the possession of private companies.
 They have scored initial wins in trial courts, but appeals are likely to play out over the coming months.

-The Oversight Committee authorized Cummings in April to issue subpoenas to Barr and Ross for documents related to the Census decision and for a deposition of John Gore, principal deputy assistant attorney general.
+The Oversight Committee authorized Cummings in April to issue subpoenas to Barr and Ross for documents related to the census decision and for a deposition of John Gore, principal deputy assistant attorney general.

 But the Justice Department said it would not comply with the subpoena for Gore to testify.
 In a letter last week to Barr, Cummings cited the attorney general’s “unprecedented order” to Gore to defy the subpoena as part of the reason for the contempt votes.